Precision Cleaning Chemistries

 Early stage non-flammable solvents were found to have toxic effects on employees (trichloroethylene, perc -perchloroethylene, or methylene chloride) or found to be harmful to the environment (1,1,1 trichloroethane, TCE, trichlor or “Freons” causing ozone depletion).

-Technological evolution and refinement of non-flammable solvents over the past 20 years and improved “tighter” or less solvent emissions vapor degreasing equipment have resulted in processes that are employee and environmentally safe and have made it possible to once again leverage the power of the vapor degreasing process.
+Technological evolution and refinement of non-flammable solvents over the past 20 years and improved “tighter” or less solvent emissions vapor degreasing equipment have resulted in processes that are safe for employees and the environment, and have made it possible to once again leverage the power of the vapor degreasing process.
 We offer both “batch type” vapor degreasers as well as in-line vapor degreasers.

 Many of today’s parts cleaning solvents are commonly made with 3M Novec HFE (Hydrofluoroether) blends.
 The 3M Novec engineered fluids are designed to replace replace CFCs (chlorofluorocarbons), HFCs (hydrofluorocarbons), HCFCs (hydrochlorofluorocarbon ) and flammable solvents due to Novec’s HFE superior exposure limits and reduced ozone depletion properties.